K-B13/Skynet/TEST_FUNCTIONAL_SPEC.md

 - UP008 - Users can create a new robot of their robot dies ✅(automated)
 - UP009 - Users cannot charge, teach, upgrade hardware or increase memory if they do not have the required currency ✅(automated)

+### Speak
+- SP001 - Robots with < 100 intelligence have basic responses ✅
+- SP002 - Robots with 100-999 intelligence have AI generated responses ✅
+- SP003 - Robots with >= 1000 intelligence have AI generated responses with text to speech ✅

 ### Minigames
 - MG001 - Users can play mini games in order to earn currency ✅
 - MG002 - Each mini game will have a description that teaches the user how to play the game ✅ (BWAM is nearly there)